What is Outsourcing?

-Release anonymous surveys each month where your online workers can share their ideas and criticisms.
+Release anonymous surveys each month where online workers can share their ideas and criticisms.
 Read the results and create proper action steps.

 Best Practice #3: Create a Culture Open to Ideas

 We’ve reached the tenth and final mistake that is most commonly committed by entrepreneurs as they start outsourcing.
-If you can manage to avoid all 10 of these mistakes, you’ll be in great shape to run your business with the help of an amazing team of online workers.
+If you can manage to avoid all 10 of these mistakes, you’ll be in great shape to run your business with the help of an amazing group of online workers.

 Remember earlier when I outlined the aspects of the role that is most important to online workers?
 Here’s a refresher…